 Phone: (213) 740-7711

 The Student Counseling Services (SCS) is part of the Engemann Student Health Center on the University Park Campus.

-USC Student Counseling Services is staffed by twelve psychologists, two psychiatrists, four social workers, two marriage and family therapists, and three administrative staff.
-We have a large training program that includes: four pre-doctoral interns, one sports psychology post-doctoral fellow, four practicum counselors, two social work interns and one MFT intern.
+USC Student Counseling Services is staffed by psychologists, psychiatrists, social workers and administrative staff.
+We have a large training program that includes: four pre-doctoral interns, two social work interns, four practicum counselors and one sports psychology post-doctoral fellow.

 We provide mental health treatment for students, including short-term psychotherapy, couples counseling, group counseling and crisis intervention.
 We also provide extensive outreach to students.
 As related to student needs, we provide mental health consultation to faculty and staff.
 Our staff assists students with not only the normative developmental issues that one might anticipate in a college counseling setting (e.g., intimate relationships, individuation, cultural adjustment and identity development), but also with more serious or longstanding struggles (e.g., major depression, bipolar disorder, eating disorders, and psychosis).
 Our clients are diverse in terms of their sexual orientations, ethnicities, ages, gender identity, religions, socio-economic statuses, abilities and cultural backgrounds.